zulip/zulip/templates/zerver/help/import-from-slack.md

 skipping "Step 3: Create a Zulip organization, and log in" (you'll create your Zulip organization via the data import tool instead).

+Copy the `slack_data.zip` file you obtained above onto the Zulip server, and put it in `/tmp/`.

 Log in to a shell on your Zulip server as the `zulip` user.
 To import with the most common configuration, run the following commands, replacing `<token>` with the value generated above.